ClaireDons/ClaireDons.github.io/bisicles_macos.md

 ### 1. Mac OS
 This is a work in progress I still am trying to get things to work.
+Useful links:

 #### Installing prerequisites and packages
 You can install many of the dependencies you need through "brew", a guide to installation is found [here](https://docs.brew.sh/Installation).